-Iowa requires a commercial breeder license for anyone who owns four or more intact dogs over 12 months old and breeds or sells them.
-The Iowa Department of Agriculture and Land Stewardship oversees the program, with annual inspections and a $175 license fee.
+Iowa requires a commercial breeder license for anyone who owns four or more sexually intact dogs over 12 months of age and breeds, sells, exchanges, or leases them for consideration.
+The Iowa Department of Agriculture and Land Stewardship oversees the program with an annual license fee of $175 and mandatory inspections.
+Recent legislation in 2026 (House File 2674 and House File 2298) is working to strengthen oversight and modernize enforcement tools for commercial breeders.

 Regulatory Agency: Iowa Department of Agriculture and Land Stewardship